Is Home Flight Simulator Flying Flight training Worth It?

 5. Is Home Flight Simulator Flying Flight training Worth It? – Limitations of Simulators

-- Lack of Kinesthetic Feedback: One of the main drawbacks of simulators is the absence of physical forces, which can make it harder for pilots to sense stalls or G-forces during steep turns and aerobatic maneuvers.
+• Lack of Kinaesthetic Feedback: One of the main drawbacks of simulators is the absence of physical forces, which can make it harder for pilots to sense stalls or G-forces during steep turns and aerobatic manoeuvres.
 In real aircraft, pilots rely on subtle cues, such as pressure changes, vibration feedback, and the “seat of the pants” sensation.
-Without these, simulators can only approximate the experience, particularly for maneuvers with high-G forces or subtle aerodynamic cues.
+Without these, simulators can only approximate the experience, particularly for manoeuvres with high-G forces or subtle aerodynamic cues.

-- Complexity of Dynamic Situations: Factors like unpredictable passenger movements, weight shifts, and on-the-fly adjustments based on real cockpit instrument behavior are difficult to replicate in simulators.
+• Complexity of Dynamic Situations: Factors like unpredictable passenger movements, weight shifts, and on-the-fly adjustments based on real cockpit instrument behaviour are difficult to replicate in simulators.
 These complexities mean that no amount of simulator time can fully prepare a pilot for the dynamic nature of real cockpit interactions.

 6. The Balance of Simulator and Real Flight Training